openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Courseware**

-  In Open Learning XML (OLX) and in data packages, "courseware" refers to the main content of your course, consisting mainly of lessons and assessments.
+  In OLX (open learning XML) and in data packages, "courseware" refers to the main content of your course, consisting mainly of lessons and assessments.
   Courseware is organized into sections, subsections, units, and components.
   Courseware does not include handouts, the syllabus, or other course